-Paper proposals are then grouped into sessions of three papers, and session proposals are attached to up to four strands.
+Paper proposals are then grouped into sessions of three or four papers, and session proposals are attached to up to three strands.
 These sessions are then passed to the relevant members of the Programming Committee.

 All paper/session proposals are then reviewed by the Programming Committee, a panel of international scholars each with special responsibility for a strand within their area of expertise.
 The Programming Committee then make an assessment on the suitability of the paper/session proposal for the various strands based on our Participation and Acceptance Criteria.
 At this stage, the Programming Commitee or the IMC team may get in touch to request more information.